tornac1234/tornac1234.github.io/README.md

 # Remove Red Pieces
 Same steps as for Savefile Upgrader Hotfix but you'll be looking for "BaseData.json" instead of "WorldData.json"

+# Aurora Explosion Calculator
+Same steps as for Savefile Upgrader Hotfix but you'll simply need to precise the amount of time you want before aurora's explosion.